rimsharizv/Multiroom-Communication-System/README.md

 - Output:
   - LCD to show messages from other Arduinos and the selected emergency code

-## Lessons Learned:
-- The importance of thorough planning and research before starting a project, including researching hardware and software components for compatibility.
-- The need for flexibility and quick problem-solving when faced with challenges, such as hardware incompatibility.

 ## References:
 - Admin.
 (2022, August 22).
 Simple phone: Call & SMS using GSM module & Arduino.
 How To Electronics.
 Retrieved March 6, 2023, from [Link](https://how2electronics.com/call-sms-using-gsm-module-arduino/)
 - Koumarid, Nick.
 (2018, December 22).
 Communication between Two Arduinos Using NRF24L01.
 Electronics.
 Retrieved March 6, 2023, from [Link](https://www.electronics-lab.com/project/communication-between-two-arduinos-using-nrf 24l01/)